Definition of Tautology

 Types of Tautology

-There are several types of tautology which are commonly used in everyday life, in poetry, in prose, in songs, and in discussions depending on the requirements of a situation.
-Some of the common categories are:
+There are several types of tautology that are commonly used in everyday life, in poetry, in prose, in songs, and in discussions, depending on the requirements of a situation.
+Some of the common categories include:

 - Intentional ambiguities